language to be deleted (2) new language

 $655,000 in fiscal year 2010 is to the commissioner of natural resources for an agreement with the Shell Rock River Watershed District to construct fish barriers at three locations on Fountain Lake.
 Land acquisition necessary for fish barrier construction is permitted.
 A list of proposed projects, describing the types and locations of barriers, must be provided as part of the required accomplishment plan.
 The commissioner of natural resources must agree to each proposed barrier.

-subdivision 4, paragraph (a), clause (1) if the test results indicate an alcohol concentration of less than twice the legal limit, (2) if the test results indicate an alcohol concentration of less than twice the legal limit,
+new text begin (C)new text end subdivision 4, paragraph (a), clause (1)new text begin or (2),new text end if the test results indicate an alcohol concentration of less than twice the legal limitdeleted text begin , (2) if the test results indicate an alcohol concentration of less than twice the legal limit,deleted text end new text begin ;new text end

-subdivision 2 if the person does not have a qualified prior impaired driving incident as defined in section 169A.03, subdivision 22, on the person's record, the commissioner may issue a limited license to the driver including under the following conditions:
+new text begin (iv)new text end subdivision 2new text begin ,new text end if the person does not have a qualified prior impaired driving incident as defined in section 169A.03, subdivision 22, on the person's record, deleted text begin the commissioner may issue a limited license to the driver including under the following conditions:deleted text end new text begin and the test results indicate an alcohol concentration of less than twice the legal limit.new text end

 (1) if the driver's livelihood or attendance at a chemical dependency treatment or counseling program depends upon the use of the driver's license;